zarstensen/obsidian-latex-math/docs/CONTRIBUTING.md

 ### Adding Commands

 First, implement the command under `lmat-cas-client/lmat_cas_client/command_handlers`.
-This should handle the core CAS logic i.e. the math goes on here.
+This should handle the core CAS logic (the math goes here).
-This file should also provide an interface of the command message (the input) as well as the command result (the output).
+This file should also provide an interface for the command message (input) and the command result (output).

 Register the command in `lmat-cas-client/lmat-cas-client.py` by calling ``client.register_handler`.

-Add relevant message, payload and response interfaces in `src/cas/messages`, these should correspond 1:1 with the message and result interface added in `lmat-cas-client`.
+Add relevant message, payload, and response interfaces in `src/cas/messages`; these should correspond 1:1 with the message and result interface added in `lmat-cas-client`.

 Add a new plugin command under `src/cas/commands`.
 This handles user interaction with the command as well as insertion of the result.

-Register the command in `src/LatexMathPlugin.ts` as an argument to `this.addCommands` call in the `ònLoad` method.
+Register the command in `src/LatexMathPlugin.ts` as an argument to the `this.addCommands` call in the `onLoad` method.

 ### Extending The LaTeX Parser

 The LaTeX parser is implemented with the [lark](https://lark-parser.readthedocs.io/en/latest/philosophy.html) library.

-Start by looking at the [SYNTAX](SYNTAX.md) document, to get a broad overview of the LaTeX syntax,

-then dive deeper into `lmat-cas-client/lmat_cas_client/compiling/parsing/latex_math_grammar.lark` and the [lark documentation](https://lark-parser.readthedocs.io/en/latest/how_to_use.html), to get a good understanding of the parser.
+Start by looking at the [SYNTAX](SYNTAX.md) document to get a broad overview of the LaTeX syntax, then dive deeper into `lmat-cas-client/lmat_cas_client/compiling/parsing/latex_math_grammar.lark` and the [lark documentation](https://lark-parser.readthedocs.io/en/latest/how_to_use.html) to understand the parser.

 Transformers can be added or modified at `lmat-cas-client/lmat_cas_client/compiling/transforming`.